 Carrots are one of those vegetables I’ve never felt particularly excited about.
-They’re essential as a sweet foundation in mirepoix, in stock, in… carrot cake but I just feel generally quite bored by them.
+They’re essential as a sweet foundation in mirepoix, in stock and in one of my favourite cakes but I just feel generally quite bored by them.
 I do not often think of a carrot as a starting point to a dish and get excited.

 And yet.
 There are ways of cooking carrots that make them more interesting and it will come as no surprise that I think they are best cooked over live fire.
 The real trick here though is marinating them.
 I let these sit overnight in a bath of olive oil, spices and garlic, although a few hours would be fine.
 They’re then grilled until tender and charred in places before meeting a plate of cold (so crucially cold!) strained yoghurt and some mustard seeds and curry leaves, made shiny and aromatic with hot butter.

-We ate this with some grilled garlic and coriander naan – a recipe I’ve been working on and will share very soon.
+We ate this with some grilled garlic and coriander naan – a recipe I’ve been working on.
 That was a complete meal really – no meat or fish necessary – and I never thought I’d be saying that about a plate of boring old carrots.

 Grilled Marinated Carrots, Strained Yoghurt and Curry Leaves Recipe